 - Holds a valid unencumbered LPN license.

-- Current legal resident of the United States, you may check with email@example.com if you are an international student to determine your eligibility to attend this program.
+- Current legal residents of the United States, you may check with email@example.com, if you are an international student, to determine your eligibility to attend this program.

 The amount of time to complete the program is seven eight-week sessions.
 Students complete six-hours of course credits during each eight-week session.
 This allows students to complete the program in 12 months.

 Mostly, the professional nursing courses are delivered online in our learning management system.
 However, some courses have clinical practical experiences that will be completed within 100 miles of the students’ homes.
 Students may opt to take any needed pre-professional or general education courses online from SWOSU if offered by the University, to test out of some general education courses via CLEP exam or take the courses locally (after ensuring they will transfer).
 All exams are taken online and proctored using a webcam purchased by the student and monitoring software.
 Students are able to attend graduation but are not required to do so.

 Yes.
 The program has clinical practical experiences in some of the courses.
 The total number of required clinical practical experiences is 116 hours throughout the program.
 Other courses require practical learning experiences, which may be completed by the student on their own time.
 Most courses contain a teaching-learning project in which students will apply their knowledge to a project that is completed outside of the classroom.

 Yes, at this time students are only admitted during the spring semester.

 Students must be current legal residents of the state of Oklahoma.
 We are currently unable to accept out-of-state students.